CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 3. The scripts appear to use an elasticsearch.org signing key.
 Is this really allowable, now that I've modified the scripts?

+4. The scripts should check for failures and abort with appropriate feedback.